abhi98khandelwal/Multi-Messenger/README.md

 API(Application Program Interface) key is not needed to run the project.

 REQUIREMENTS TO RUN THE APPLICATION

 User has to install fbchat using-pip install fbchat

-Download this project and run in terminal or IDLE like environment.
+1.Download this project and run in terminal or IDLE like environment.

-Download the following libraries to run the required functions
+2.Download the following libraries to run the required functions

   1.Twilio

   2.smtp

 HOW TO RUN-INSTRUCTIONS

 1.The options required in the Main menu have to be filled exactly and accurately.